Authentication

 Session Timeout

-The session timeout will force users to log out once their session reaches the pre-determined time limit.
+The session timeout forces users to log out once their session reaches the predetermined time limit.
 For example:

 - Users must re-authenticate every eight hours.